 Why we picked the Instant Pot Ultra 6-quart:

 The Instant Pot Ultra electric pressure cooker covers just about anything you might want to do in the kitchen.
 It has a whopping ten functions: Pressure cooker, slow cooker, rice/porridge cooker, yogurt maker, cake maker, egg cooker, sauté/searing, steamer, warmer, and sterilizer.
-That means you can have just one appliance take the place of 10.
+That means you can have just one appliance take the place of several.
 It’s also easy to use, with a central dial that makes it easy to select different programs, adjust times, and more.

 This device also features an embedded microprocessor, which helps to monitor the pressure and temperature while adjusting the intensity accordingly, helping to ensure perfectly cooked food every time.
 Plus, the pressure cooker offers 11 safety features, including a new steam release reset button that makes it safer for users to handle the appliance.
 The mid-sized 6-quart size is perfect for a family of four, but you can also choose the 3-quart or 8-quart option.